na-na-hi/renget/archive/mmaib.md

 **Lamy**

--Hailing from Argenian nobility, Lamy effectively juggles duty between two nations; her native Diarnuit, and her closest friend's Savan, of which said friend is Queen.
+-Hailing from nobility in Argenia (a cold land in northeast Diarnuit), Lamy effectively juggles duty between two nations; her native Diarnuit, and her closest friend's Savan, of which said friend is Queen.
 To this day, Lamy is the only non-Savanese to hold a high position in the royal court, something that has resulted in jealous whispers around the Keep.
-Her gentle face belies the alcohol tolerance fit for a brigand, not that of a noblewoman like her.
+Her gentle face and enchanting speaking voice belies the alcohol tolerance fit for a brigand, not that of a noblewoman like her.
 >Home: Diarnuit

 **Botan**